So What Does a Good Instructional Designer Do?

 The question of whether to hire a contract instructional designer or go with a full-time resource is one that learning leaders ponder every time a new training need arises.

-There are plus point to both sides.When hiring full time specialist, you have a team member who may be able to help with multiple projects and lend assistance whenever needed.
+There are plus points to both sides.When hiring full time specialists, you have a team member who may be able to help with multiple projects and lend assistance whenever needed.
 You also have great team cohesion with someone that is part of the organization working with the same team day in and out.

 But in situations where you have a large upcoming training initiative that needs to be done quickly with a dedicated expert, having a contract instructional design specialist come in may be the better answer.